sankeer28/glo-bus-max-eps/README.md

 ## ⚠️ Disclaimer

-This tool is for educational and simulation purposes.
-Always comply with the terms of service of the platform you're using.
+This tool is for simulation purposes.